entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

 ![install-bundles.png](./hub-images/install-bundles.png)

-4. Click each bundle icon and `Install` each bundle, where order of installation is important.
+4. Click each bundle icon and `Install` the bundle, where order of installation is important.
 The `entando-hub-application-bundle` must be installed first because it provides the `entando-hub-content-bundle` with MFEs.
 It may take several minutes to download the Docker images for the microservices and install related assets.

 5. Set up permissions to configure the service:
    - [Log in to your Keycloak instance](../../docs/consume/identity-management.md#logging-into-your-keycloak-instance) as an admin.